-You’ll spend another day at the same hotel in Kuching as before.
-In the afternoon you’ll head to the jetty to board the sunset cruise along Kuching’s famous city river.
-This is a wonderful way to view Kuching from a different angle and will transport you back to a time when how goods were shipped across the city, before the invention of modern roads.
+You’ll arrive back at your hotel in Kuching, and in the afternoon you’ll head to the jetty to board the sunset cruise along Kuching’s famous city river.
+This is a wonderful way to view Kuching from a different angle, and will transport you back to a time when how goods were shipped across the city – before the invention of modern roads.
 Sit back and relax on the deck, get yourself a drink, and watch the sun go down over the horizon… Bliss!

 Mangroves, Monkeys and Fireflies